What should I do if I have male menopause symptoms?

 Testosterone-replacement therapy (TRT)

-TRT should not be prescribed if you have certain medical problems so please inform your GP if you suffer from any of the following conditions:
+TRT should not be prescribed if you have certain medical problems, so please inform your GP if you suffer from any of the following conditions:

-- known breast or prostate cancer;
+- known breast cancer or high-risk (advanced) prostate cancer;

 - thick blood or "sticky" red blood cells (hyperviscosity syndromes);